 Cotton versus linen

 Linen and cotton are both natural fabrics, which makes it easy to think they are both eco-friendly fabrics.
 But is this true?
-How do they score in relation to each other?
+How do they score on strength, moisture and production in relation to each other?

 Strength and durability